MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

   used to authenticate the certified blob event emitted when the blob ID was certified on Sui.
 The client `walrus blob-status` command may be used to identify the event ID that needs to be checked.
 - A Sui SDK read may be
-  used to authenticate the Sui blob object corresponding to the blob ID, and check it is certified.
+  used to authenticate the Sui blob object corresponding to the blob ID, and check it is certified, before the expiry epoch, and not deletable.
-- A Sui smart contract can read the blob object on Sui (or a reference to it) to check is is certified.
+- A Sui smart contract can read the blob object on Sui (or a reference to it) to check is is certified, before the expiry epoch, and not deletable.

 The underlying protocol of the
 [Sui light client](https://github.com/MystenLabs/sui/tree/main/crates/sui-light-client)